 I set up shop doing screen-printing on shirts, hats, towels, you name it.
 Screen-printing is very labor-intensive and eventually I got burnt out—and pivoted to outsourcing the actual printing.
 I kept most of my clients and could focus on the sales and marketing (and eventually sold the business), while the actual printing came from a company over in Oregon.

 Pat had me hooked on the idea of making money online: through ads and affiliate marketing, selling plans and courses, and influencer sponsorships.
 By recommending products that I already use and truly love, I am able to make money through affiliate relationships.
 If you buy a product by clicking through a link from my site, I make a small amount of money—which adds up and allows me to create more helpful articles and recommend more useful products.
-And that’s where I’m at today: I make over $10,000 a month in passive income from DIYPete.com and ThinkEntrepreneurship.com.
+And that’s where I’m at today: The businesses continue to grow and I love running DIYPete.com and ThinkEntrepreneurship.com.

 Well, that’s a quick version of my story and how I got to where I am today.
 Think Entrepreneurship has been and continues to be a place where I share what I’ve learned to help others along the way.
 Join the community and let's get inspired!